 Shop Through Chase

-Having the Chase Sapphire Reserve® Card gives you access to Shop Through Chase, which is the card’s online shopping portal and can really accelerate the points you earn.
-By “clicking through” the portal you can earn extra points per dollar with purchases at dozens of online retailers.
+Having the Chase Sapphire Reserve gives you access to Shop Through Chase, which is the card’s online shopping portal that can really accelerate the points you earn.
+By “clicking-through” the portal you can earn extra points for purchases with dozens of online retailers.

 I earn several thousand extra points each year on purchases I would have made anyway just by clicking through the Shop Through Chase portal first.